 Powering a mobile, multinational operation

 A global effort means that some volunteers are going offline just as others are starting their day.
 And many TAR team members have day jobs, further limiting their availability.
-So having a single digital HQ where everyone can collaborate asynchronously has been crucial.
+So having a single productivity platform where everyone can collaborate asynchronously has been crucial.

 With Slack, anyone on the TAR team can dive into channels and participate in ongoing conversations, regardless of where or when they might be working.
 TAR’s volunteers have found the Slack mobile app especially useful in resolving issues at all hours of the day.